wendy174/wendy-portfolio/README.md

 ## Deployment
 This project is deployed using **GitHub Pages**.
 To update the live version:
+Tip: Do not create branches and merge with main!
+Make changes on main and push changes to git.

 1. Commit and push changes to the `main` branch.
 2. Run the following command to deploy changes: